 When Adrian Vela was sixteen years old, he and a fellow gang member confronted two rival gang members.
 Vela’s fellow gang member shot the rival gang members, killing one of them.
 This took place in Santa Ana.
-Vela and his fellow gang member were members of 7th street, a small criminal street gang.
+Vela and his fellow gang member were members of Seventh Street, a small criminal street gang.
 Seventh Street’s rival gang was F-Troop, whose member was killed by Vela’s fellow gang member.

 The Orange County District Attorney directly filed charges against Vela in “adult” criminal court.
 The case went to trial and Vela was found guilty of murder, attempted murder and the jury found true the firearm and gang allegations.
 He was then sentenced to 72 years to life.